Previous dayNovember 20, 2025Next day

 4.0 km4--✓ ReviewedUSGS →

 This magnitude 2.2 event was detected 8 km W of Templeton, CA on November 20, 2025, with origin time 22:27 UTC.
 It arrived roughly 19 hours after a larger magnitude 2.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of just 4.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-A small number of nearby observers (4) submitted felt reports to the USGS.
-The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 35.559°, -120.795°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-11-20